qbitroot/desktoplapse/README.md

 While capturing a timelapse, many screenshots are made and saved to `--frame-folder` (`cap` by default).
 Then they get deleted if `--preserve-frames` option is not set.
 If `--preserve-frames` is set, you can pause recording and continue later.

 If you record a really long timelapse (5+ hours), you can reduce image size twice or more to save storage space.
 To do this, use `-r N` option, where `N` is size.
 Also, you can reduce screenshot JPEG quality by specifying `-q`/`--quality` option.
 You can read more about JPEG quality factor at https://en.wikipedia.org/wiki/JPEG#Sample_photographs

+# Objective

+This program can help you monitor your productivity, improve time-management and capture fast-motion videos of your work.